NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mariner's Fire.md

 You conjure uncanny orbs of spiritual flame that float above or below the water's surface.
-You can cast the [[Spells/Ignition|Ignition]] cantrip as a primal innate spell at will, heightened to a spell rank equal to half your level rounded up.
+You can cast the [[Ignition|Ignition]] cantrip as a primal innate spell at will, heightened to a spell rank equal to half your level rounded up.
 Your ignition spell takes the form of orbs of fire, and you can cast it underwater.

 *Source: Pathfinder Player Core 2*
 *ORC*